Prodrazverstka

 The term is commonly associated with war communism during the Russian Civil War when it was introduced by the Bolshevik government.
-However, Bolsheviks borrowed the idea from the grain razverstka introduced in the Russian Empire in 1916 during World War I.
+However, the Bolsheviks borrowed the idea from the grain razverstka introduced in the Russian Empire in 1916 during World War I.

 World War I grain razverstka

 1916 saw a food crisis in the Russian Empire.
 While the harvest was good in Lower Volga Region and Western Siberia, its transportation by railroads collapsed.
 Additionally, the food market was in disarray as fixed prices for government purchases were unattractive.
 A decree of November 29, 1916 signed by Aleksandr Rittich of the Ministry of Agriculture introduced razverstka as the collection of grain for defense purposes.
 The Russian Provisional Government established after the February Revolution of 1917 could not propose any incentives for peasants, and their state monopoly on grain sales failed to achieve its goal.